Vulnversity

 Task 3: Locating Directories Using FFUF

 This task involves directory enumeration.
-Although the room mentions gobuster
+Although the room mentions gobuster, we’ll use ffuf.

 FFUF Command